Fitness to dive is important

 Motivation to address fitness to dive

 Taking care of psychological wellbeing is as important as physical health.
 If you have a specific condition that may impact on your psychological fitness-to-dive, then seek help and address it.
+There are plenty of evidenced-based therapies such as CBT and EMDR.
 What better motivation that getting back in the water when you feel better.

 Scuba diving, is a great reason to stay psychologically fit.
 For most people, that may be simply about balancing rest and activity: getting enough sleep, time to relax and exercise.
 Connection to friends and family is also important for well being.
 Diving can actually help with all of these activities!